Tejormy/coding-raja-technology-internship/README.md

 # coding-raja-technology-internship
-this task from coding raja technology internship  .this about developing a console-based budget tracker
+This task from coding raja technology internship
+This is about developing a console-based budget tracker